alexkowalenko/axcomp/README.md

 The project is covered by the license in [LICENSE](LICENSE).
 The following are exempt and have the following licenses:

-1. Test code in [xtest/tests.oo2c](xtest/tests.oo2c), [xtest/tests.parse.oo2c](xtest/tests.parse.oo2c) is originally from the oo2c project hosted at _Spirit of Oberon_ (https://github.com/Spirit-of-Oberon/oo2c.git).
+1. Test code in [xtest](xtest), [xtest/tests.parse.oo2c](xtest/tests.parse.oo2c) is originally from the oo2c project hosted at _Spirit of Oberon_ (https://github.com/Spirit-of-Oberon/oo2c.git).
 This is covered by the GNU General Public License v2.0.
 2. Test code in [xtest/parse.ETHZ](xtest/parse.ETHZ) is from the ProjectOberon2013 hosted at _Spirit of Oberon_ (https://github.com/Spirit-of-Oberon/ProjectOberon.git).
 Copyright (C)2013 Niklaus Wirth (NW), Juerg Gutknecht (JG), Paul
 Reed (PR/PDR), as listed in [license.txt](https://github.com/Spirit-of-Oberon/ProjectOberon2013/blob/master/license.txt).